 Honorary chairman: When revealed the owning player must pay 8,000 Euro to the bank..
+Main action:

-No The player raises their marker on the votes track by 8 votes.
+★•● The player raises their marker on the votes track by 8 votes.

-to remove their media marker from a media spot.
+The player pays 5,000 Euro to another player to remove their media marker from a media spot.
 If they have at least one media marker in their reserve themselves, they may place it without further costs instead of the removed one.

-2!
-The player places or removes a double marker from a face-up popular opinion.
+1 The player places or removes a double marker from a face-up popular opinion.
 Only one single double marker may be in a given federal state at any time!
 A popular opinion with a double marker is safe from being shifted by the media and counts double during the transformation into votes.